immsrini/NewWebsite/_pages/about.md

 I am devoted to studying and practicing Sanatana Dharma and Vishistadvaitam as propounded by Bhashyakarar and Srimad Vedanta Desika under the [Rahasya-traya guruparamparai](https://www.andavan.org/).

 After Tendulkar and Dravid's retirement, my interest in cricket waned, although I occasionally catch a test match.
-I'm a fervent admirer of Federer, particularly his unmatched inside-out forehand.
-I continue to learn and play chess (mainly because it is another tab in the browser).
+I'm a fervent admirer of Federer, particularly his unmatched inside-out forehand and point/play orchestration.
+I continue to learn and play chess (mainly because it is another tab in the browser) and recreational tennis.

 I used to live in (then beautiful) authentic part of Bangalore closer to CTR’s benne dose and Veena store’s idli chutney before moving to North America.
-As a Southerner, my fondness for filter kaapi (yes, Kaapi!) is profound, and I'm easily persuaded by a good cup.
+As a Southerner, my fondness for an aromatic cup of [filter kaapi](https://en.wikipedia.org/wiki/Indian_filter_coffee) (yes, Kaapi!) is profound, and I'm easily persuaded by a good one.

 > My social media profiles are not a reflection of my current activities or interests due to muted enthusiasm for frequent posts and limited time.
 I maintain this space for all practical purposes.
-Of course, OAMO.
+Of course, MOAMO.

 You can reach me at new_string AT immsrini DOT com.